Jess Roskelley, American alpine climber caught in avalanche, 'died doing what he loved'

 He continued to make that a goal in the following years, establishing a reputation as a fearless alpinist whose top skills helped him reach summits worldwide.
 In 2017, he completed the first ascent of the south ridge of Mount Huntington in Alaska.
 Last year, he charted new climbs in the Kondus Valley of northeast Pakistan.

 A welder by profession, he was on the cusp of making alpine climbing a full-time career.
-With sponsors ranging from outerwear company North Face — which dedicated its homepage on Friday to Roskelley and the other two climbers — to Lowa Boots, his expeditions were often subsidized by the brands he was an ambassador for.
+With sponsors ranging from outerwear company North Face — which dedicated its homepage Friday to Roskelley and the other two climbers — to Lowa Boots, his expeditions were often subsidized by the brands for whom he was an ambassador.

 But in between climbs, he would work long hours away from home and his wife, Allison Roskelley, on welding jobs, the Spokesman-Review reported last April.

-“I don’t think it’s a question of if it’s possible,” he told the paper regarding making climbing a career.
+“I don’t think it’s a question of if it’s possible,” he told the paper about making a career out of climbing.
 “It’s a question of when it’s gonna happen, because in my mind I don’t have a choice.
 I have to try and make that my goal, because it's my dream, my passion.
 So that’s the only option I have: to continue going until I make it.”

-"That’s a big shadow, but he really found his own stride and what he was good at," she said of Jess.
+"That’s a big shadow, but he really found his own stride and what he was good at," she said of Roskelley.

-Jordan, 29, said that as serious as Roskelley was about climbing, he also had a good sense of humor.
-She recalled long family car trips growing up where she would fall asleep, only to wake up and find Roskelley had stuck a wad of gum in her hair.
+Jordan Roskelley, 29, said that as serious as Roskelley was about climbing, he also had a good sense of humor.
+She recalled long family car trips growing up when she would fall asleep, only to wake up and find Roskelley had stuck a wad of gum in her hair.

-As an adult, when he wasn't climbing, Roskelley would crack his family and friends up with puns and was "so damn funny," Jordan said.
+As an adult, when he wasn't climbing, Roskelley would crack his family and friends up with puns and was "so damn funny," she said.

 And while Roskelley never doubted his skills as an alpinist, he was well aware of the dangers of climbing.

-"My brother died doing what he loved, what he lived for," Jordan said.
+"My brother died doing what he loved, what he lived for," Jordan Roskelley said.

 "He would always say, 'If something happens, you have to take care of Mom and Dad, and take care of Allison,'" she added.
 "I’m doing the best I can to do that for him."